 Flexible Spending Limit; 40,000 Bonus Points; $200 Airline Credit; Airport Lounge Access

-This offer is no longer available.
-If you are a frequent traveler who values comfort and extra perks more than just points for free flights, you may find the American Express Platinum card to be well worth the annual fee of $450.
+If you are a frequent traveler who values comfort and extra perks more than just points for free flights, you may find the Platinum Card from American Express (a Money Crashers partner) to be well worth the annual fee of $450.
 While you are able to earn points that can be redeemed for free flights, the value of the American Express Platinum card lies in airline fee credits, access to airport lounges and clubs, and Platinum travel services to help make travel arrangements and create custom itineraries.
 The American Express Platinum card is a charge card that requires payment in full each month in exchange for a flexible spending limit, rather than the option to carry a balance as you would with a credit card.

 - Sign-up Bonus.
-If you spend $3,000 within the first three months of opening the account, you receive 40,000 Membership Rewards points (equal to $400 in gift cards).
+If you spend $3,000 within the first 3 months of opening the account, you receive 40,000 Membership Rewards points (equal to $400 in gift cards).

 - Fees.
 The annual membership fee for the American Express Platinum card is $450 per year.
 There is no foreign transaction fee.